GRAPHSHAP: Explaining Identity-Aware Graph Classifiers Through the Language of Motifs: Experiments

-In particular, our method (pseudocode in Algorithm~\ref{algo:synth}) produces a set of synthetic graphs $\mathcal{G}$ and a class labeling $\tau: \mathcal{G} \to \{0,1\}$.
-Through a construction parameter $\rho(k)$, we can control how much each injected motif $M_k$ is predictive of the mapping $\tau$, as follows.

-Given $n \in \mathbb{N}$, we consider a fixed set of nodes $\mathcal{V} = \{1,...,n\}$.
-We also consider a set $\mathcal{M}$ of $n_m$ motifs defined over $\mathcal{V}$, such that each motif $M_k \in \mathcal{M}$ is predictive of class $0$ if $k$ is even and of class $1$ otherwise.
-A correlation matrix $\mathbf{C} \in [0,1]^{n_m \times n_m}$ is given as input to control if motifs are added independently or not: $c_{i,j}$ represents the probability that motif $j$ is added to a graph, given that motif $i$ was added.
-We create a dataset with $n_g$ Erdős–Rényi (ER) graphs having density $d_g$ and mapping function $\tau(G_i) = 0$ if $i$ is even and $\tau(G_i) = 1$ otherwise.
+Here we produce synthetic graph datasets with controlled motifs injection, in such a way that we can know, \emph{ex ante}, which motifs are more discriminative, and thus should have higher explanation score.
+In particular, we produce a set of synthetic graphs $\mathcal{G}$ with labeling $\tau: \mathcal{G} \to \{0,1\}$.
+A parameter $\rho(k)$ controls how much each injected motif $M_k$ is predictive of the mapping $\tau$, as follows.
+We consider a fixed set of nodes $\mathcal{V} = \{1,...,n\}, n \in \mathbb{N}$, and a set $\mathcal{M}$ of $m$ motifs defined over $\mathcal{V}$, such that each motif $M_k \in \mathcal{M}$ is predictive of class $0$ if $k$ is even and of class $1$ otherwise.
+A correlation matrix $\mathbf{C} \in [0,1]^{m \times m}$ is given as input to control if motifs are added independently or not: $c_{i,j}$ represents the probability that motif $j$ is added to a graph, given that motif $i$ was added.
+We create $\mathcal{G} = \{G_0, ..., G_{|\mathcal{G}|-1}\}$ with Erdős–Rényi (ER) graphs having density $\nu$ and mapping function $\tau(G_i) = 0$ if $i$ is even and $\tau(G_i) = 1$ otherwise.
 Then, for each graph-motif pair ($G_i$,$M_k$), with a \emph{perturbation probability} proportional to $\rho(k)$ we add the motif to the graph if motif and graph belong to the same class, and remove it otherwise.